-Affinity Water have updated their Drought Plan which was previously published in November 2019.
-The Drought Plan 2022 will cover the period from 2022 to 2027.
+Affinity Water are currently updating their Drought Plan which was previously published in November 2019.
+The Drought Plan is due to be published in July 2022 and will cover the period from 2022 to 2027.
 The purpose of a drought plan is to describe the actions that Affinity Water will take before, during and after a drought event and when they will be implemented.
 It outlines how water resources will be monitored, and how water resources will be forecasted in a developing drought.
 The drought actions outlined in the Drought Plan aim to safeguard supplies for customers, protect the environment and work with customers and stakeholders to understand the environmental and operational impacts of drought, as well as explaining how Affinity Water's customers can help.